-With the entry into force of Law No. 14o/2015, 07/09 - Statute of the Statutory Auditors Association - Investmark Holdings, B.V.a minimum period (two years) and a maximum (in the case of the Corticeira Amorim, three terms) became legally mandated for the performance of statutory audit functions by the statutory auditor, thus implementing at Corticeira Amorim, the periodic rotation, which is mandatory for the statutory auditor.
-Being the current Statutory Auditor at the end of his mandate, the next General Shareholders' Meeting of Corticeira Amorim, to be convened for April 7, 2017, will elect a new Statutory Auditor, from a list of selected candidates according to the recommended consultation process, legally provided for.
+With the entry into force of Law No. 140/2015, 07/09 - Statute of the Statutory Auditors Association - a minimum period (two years) and a maximum (in the case of the Corticeira Amorim, three terms) became legally mandated for the performance of statutory audit functions by the statutory auditor, thus implementing at Corticeira Amorim, the periodic rotation (9 years), which is mandatory for the statutory auditor.